Semantic Audio-Visual Navigation: Approach

-\ZA{To avoid sampling easy episodes (e.g., short or straight-line paths), we} require the geodesic distance \ZA{from the starting pose} to the goal \ZA{to be} greater than 4 m and the ratio of Euclidean distance to geodesic distance to be greater than 1.1.} We collect 0.5M/500/1000 episodes for train/val/test splits \KG{for all 85 Matterport3D SoundSpaces environments.}
+\ZA{To avoid sampling easy episodes (e.g., short or straight-line paths), we} require the geodesic distance \ZA{from the start pose} to the goal \ZA{to be} greater than 4 m and the ratio of Euclidean distance to geodesic distance to be greater than 1.1.} We collect 0.5M/500/1000 episodes for train/val/test splits \KG{for all 85 Matterport3D SoundSpaces environments.}

-We train our model with Adam~\cite{kingma2014adam} with a learning rate of $\num{2.5e-4}$ for the policy network and a learning rate of $\num{1e-3}$ for the descriptor network. \CA{We roll out policies for $150$ steps, update them with collected experiences for two epochs, and repeat this procedure until convergence.
+We train our model with Adam~\cite{kingma2014adam} with a learning rate of $\num{2.5e-4}$ for the policy network and $\num{1e-3}$ for the descriptor network. \CA{We roll out policies for $150$ steps, update them \cc{with collected experiences} for two epochs, and repeat this procedure until convergence.
 We train all methods, both ours and the baselines, for $300$M steps for them to fully converge.

-At every time step, the agent receives a binaural audio clip of 1s, which is represented as \KG{two} $65 \times 26$ spectrograms. \KGmon{The audio is computed by convolving the appropriate impulse response from SoundSpaces with the target waveform, thereby generating the sound the agent would hear in that environment at that position relative to the source.} The RGB and depth images are center cropped to $64 \times 64$.
-Both the observation encoder CNNs \KG{$f_B$ and $f_I$} and the descriptor networks \KG{$f_D$} use a simplified ResNet-18~\cite{he_deep_2015} that is trained from scratch.
-For the transformer model, we use one encoder layer and one decoder layer, \CA{which employ multi-attention with 8 heads.} The hidden state size is $256$ and the memory size $s_M$ is set to be $150$, \CA{matching the frequency of policy updates}. }
+At each time step, the agent receives a binaural audio clip of 1s, represented as \KG{two} $65 \times 26$ spectrograms. \KGmon{The audio is computed by convolving the appropriate impulse response from SoundSpaces with the source audio waveform, thereby generating the sound the agent would hear in that environment at \KGcr{its current} position relative to the source.} The RGB and depth images are center cropped to $64 \times 64$.
+Both the observation encoder CNNs \KG{$f_B$ and $f_I$} and the descriptor network \KG{$f_D$} use a simplified ResNet-18~\cite{he_deep_2015} that is trained from scratch.
+For the transformer model, we use one encoder layer and one decoder layer, \CA{which employ multi-attention with 8 heads.} The hidden state size is $256$ and the memory size $s_M$ is $150$, \CA{matching the frequency of policy updates}. }